MapsPeople/docs/src/ios/v3/guides/booking/index.md

   - [Performing a Booking of a Location](#performing-a-booking-of-a-location)
   - [Cancelling a Booking of a Location](#cancelling-a-booking-of-a-location)

-> By default, the `MPBookingService` performs anonymous bookings using a service account known to MapsIndoors.
+> By default, the `MPBookingService` performs anonymous Bookings using a service account known to MapsIndoors.
 However, it is also possible to list, perform and cancel Bookings [on behalf of a user](#user-authenticated-bookings).

 ## Bookable Locations

 To determine whether or not a Location is bookable can be looked up using the `MPBookingService.getBookableLocationsUsingQuery()` method.
-Below is an example of querying for bookable locations:
+Below is an example of querying for bookable Locations:

 ```swift
 let bookingService = MPBookingService.sharedInstance()